 Two years later, I still find that taking L-tyrosine always brightens my mood.

 But, when taking tryptophan, it’s a good idea to balance it out with L-tyrosine too.

 What I noticed by adding L-tyrosine

-Adding in tyrosine fixed that and more.
-I feel the best I’ve ever felt, emotionally speaking, on this regimen.
+Adding in tyrosine fixed that dullness and more.
+I feel the best I’ve ever felt, emotionally speaking, on this regimen of supplements.

 Specifically, I feel more creative, energetic, and happy.